 There may be other circumstances where physicians are required by law to report suspected criminal activity to authorities, and in some provinces those authorities include the police.
 The most common is when a person (including a physician) has reasonable grounds to believe a child is being abused.
 Generally speaking, under the legislation anyone who believes a child is in need of protection must report it promptly to a designated person or agency.
 In light of the potentially serious consequences of reporting and not reporting, physicians should carefully consider the obligations in their province and territory.
 In addition, some provinces and territories have enacted a similar mandatory reporting obligation for elder abuse.

 All provinces and territories have legislation that requires anyone (including physicians) to report certain deaths, including those that the person has reason to believe are violent, suspicious, or unexplained.
-In some jurisdictions, physicians medically assisting a patient to die are required to report certain information about the patient’s death to the coroner or another authority.
+In some jurisdictions, physicians who receive a written request from a patient for medical assistance in dying or who medically assist a patient to die may be required to report information to the coroner or another authority.
 The nature and circumstances of the deaths that must be reported varies from jurisdiction to jurisdiction.
 While most legislation requires the report to be made to the chief coroner, several provinces allow the report to be made to the police.
 The police may attempt to solicit additional information from a physician in accordance with his or her duty to report.
 Physicians in these circumstances must carefully consider whether they are under a duty to report and, if so, what information must be provided to the police.

 Physicians under investigation

 In the course of their medical practices, physicians may become the subject of police investigations.
 CMPA experience has included situations such as allegations of sexual assault, assisting in a patient's suicide, narcotic fraud, or billing issues.